HScheiber/STAT545-hw-Scheiber-Hayden/hw05/README.md

 Things I found difficult in this assignment:
 - It took me a while to figure out how to actually show the numerical indices of factors.
 I finally figured out that using `as.numeric` works.
 This required a bit of googline around.
 Getting rid of factor levels was super easy though.
 - Figuring out how the various types of saves were different, and why it mattered.
 Took a lot of trial and error mostly.
+- I struggled for a long time on the "I want to do more!" section.
+I almost gave up but finally realised I wasn't understanding exactly what the question was asking.
+In the end I didn't even need to use the `Forcats` package.
+There is undoubtably a much simpler way of doing what I did in this section, but I have spent enough time tinkering around with factors for one assignment.

 Some helpful sources: